-SMTP Server: Enter the name or the IP address of your SMTP server used for sending outgoing e-mail. (e.g. "smtp.gmail.com")
+SMTP Server: Enter the name or the IP address of the SMTP server used for sending outgoing e-mail. (e.g. "smtp.gmail.com")

-SMTP Port: Enter the port used by your SMTP server.
+SMTP Port: Enter the port used by the SMTP server.
 (Normally 25)

-SMTP Server requires SSL: Check this box if your SMTP server requires an encrypted SSL connection.
+SMTP Server requires SSL: Check this box if the SMTP server requires an encrypted SSL connection.